 "During allergy season—when people are more likely to rub their eyes and have laxity [over-stretched skin] as a result—I recommend adding an additional treatment like this to the morning skincare routine," says Engelman.
 "This gel contains peptides to support collagen and elastin to firm the look of sagging skin, while hyaluronic acid and ceramides also plump and smooth the skin."

 "Our eye gel combines Lipochroman, a vitamin-like molecule considered to be the strongest antioxidant; Chromabright, another molecule shown in the lab to protect skin cells from both UV and visible light damage; and skin-tightening peptides," explains Loretta Ciraldo, M.D.
 "So it's extremely effective at lessening lines, puffiness, and dark circles."

 Rich, soothing eye cream is just what the doctor orders for strengthening the skin's delicate moisture barrier.
 "This product is good for dryness, puffiness, and dark circles," notes Dr. Kristina Goldenberg.
 "It's also fragrance-free, so it has a low chance of causing an allergic reaction."

 Surprise: Although it's commonly used to mend seriously dry, cracked elbows, heels, and lips, Aquaphor's Healing Ointment can also be used to protect the skin around your eyes.
 Dr. Gary Goldenberg recommends it as an "inexpensive and widely available treatment that helps drive moisture into the skin."
-It works by creating an occlusive barrier that locks in skin's existing moisture while enabling the free flow of excess fluids and oxygen within.
+It works by creating a barrier that locks in the skin's existing moisture that allows the free flow of excess fluids and oxygen within.